CMLL International Gran Prix (2008): Event

 At this point, Team International's Sabin and Shelley took advantage of their well-developed teamwork, having worked together as the Motor City Machine Guns since 2006, by double-teaming Dr. Wagner Jr. to allow Shelley to eliminate the Doctor over 47 minutes into the match.
 Just over a minute later Shocker and Último Guerrero countered one of Corleone's high flying moves to pin and eliminate Corleone from Team International.
 A double Superkick to Shocker allowed Shelley and Sabin to eliminate him, leaving Último Guerrero as the only member of Team Mexico. Último Guerrero was able to pin Chris Sabin, leaving only himself and Shelley.
 In the closing moments of the match, Último Guerrero managed to pin Sabin, eliminating him from the match.
 Minutes later Alex Shelley locked in a submission hold, then pulled Guerrero's mask off in the process out of view of the referee.
 The hold and Guerrero's attempts to cover his face led to Último Guerrero submitting to the hold moments later, giving Alex Shelley the victory and the International Gran Prix trophy.
-After the match Último Guerrero challenged Alex Shelley to a Lucha de Apuestas, or "bet match", where Shelly would risk his hair against Guerrero's wrestling mask.
-Shelly said he would think about it and would give Guerrero an answer after he had a chance to relax.
+After the match Último Guerrero challenged Alex Shelley to a Lucha de Apuestas, or "bet match", where Shelley would risk his hair against Guerrero's wrestling mask.
+Shelley said he would think about it and would give Guerrero an answer after he had a chance to relax.

 The main event for the 2008 Leyenda de Plata tournament was a singles match between CMLL's top tecnico Místico and one of CMLL's top rudo workers, Perro Aguayo Jr., who had been long-time rivals even prior to the match.
 Aguayo Jr. won the first fall pinning Místico, while Místico won the second fall with an armbar submission.
 After the second fall, Aguayo Jr. claimed he needed to have his arm checked out by the doctor, stalling for time and seeking to frustrate his opponent.
 During the third fall Aguayo's fellow Los Perros del Mal teammates came to the ring, but their interference was stopped by Dos Caras Jr. and Héctor Garza, allowing Místico to win the third fall and the Leyenda de Plata tournament for the third year in a row.